dawidsado/MiniBankingApp/README.md

 ## •	WHAT HAD I PRACTICED DURING THAT PROJECT? 🤔
 - Working with interfaces, subclass constructors, abstract   and inheritance classes

-- For loop and initialization block
+- For loops and initialization block

 - More practical use of lists